cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-4.md

 * What is the difference between the two versions of the KV secrets engine?
   * KV V2 supports versioning of secrets.
 * Can an old version of a KV v2 secret be retrieved?
   * Yes.
-You did this in Vault UI in the challenge.
+You will this using the Vault UI in the next challenge.

 ???
 * Here are the answers to the review questions.